 Fusion group members ideally share key core values, but have have different and complementary thinking styles and skills, maximizing cognitive and skills diversity.
 Fusion groups can be general interest (eg, “futurists”, “entrepreneurs”) or specialty focused (entrepreneurs in a particular field, high-earning 30+ women in particular industry or profession, etc.).
 Both types of Fusions work well, and some find value in joining both general-purpose and specialty achievement groups.

-Annually mixing up the composition of the large and small groups, using both bottom-up member preferences and top-down facilitator-chosen mixing rules is a great way a new set of friendly and challenging peers and strategies aiding and confronting you, to help you be your best self.
+Annually mixing up the composition of the large and small groups, using both bottom-up member preferences and top-down facilitator-chosen mixing rules is a great way to help you be your best self.
 Confidential personal profiles and brief personal reports are in your historical record with your A group, so your past achievements, goals, common issues and blocks become more easily known to new group members over time, and you get better quality advice every year.

 Achievement groups can meet daily, weekly, monthly, semiannually, or annually.
 They can be virtual or physical.
 In our groupnet future in the 2020s we can look forward to many highly intimate and powerful achievement groups emerging.
-In the meantime, check us out and see what you think.
+In the meantime, check us out and see it for yourself!